Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Simulation Experiments

-We use a random forest regressor for the first-stage prediction of $\hat{P}_{it}$ and $\hat{Y}_{it}$ where the number of decision trees to be ensembled are fixed to 10.
+The first-stage estimators for $\mathbb{E}[{P}_{it}|\bs{X}_{it}]$ and $\mathbb{E}[{Y}_{it}|\bs{X}_{it}]$ are constructed using a random forest regressor where the number of decision trees to be ensembled are fixed to 100 and use a mean squared error loss function.
 The features are the same as the ones used in the direct method explained in the previous Section.
 Moreover, to avoid overfitting, we use a cross-fitting approach and split the data into 5-folds with random shuffling.
 When estimating the second-stage model on each fold, we use the predictions from the first-stage models trained on other folds.

 For the second-stage estimator we use the Bayesian Dynamic Generalized Linear Model approach described in Section \ref{sec:inference}.
-For the model parameters, $(\bs{\theta}, \bs{\beta})$, we set the prior mean vector, $(\bs{\mu}_{\bs{\theta}}, \bs{\mu}_{\bs{\beta}}) = \bs{0}$, and a diagonal covariance matrix with all variance values set to 10 and the discount factors $\delta^{\bs{\theta}} = \delta^{\bs{\beta}}=1.0$.
+For the model parameters, $\bs{\theta}$, we set the prior mean vector, $\bs{\mu}_{\bs{\theta}} = \bs{0}$, and a diagonal covariance matrix with all variance values set to 10 and the discount factors $\delta^{\bs{\theta}} =1.0$.

+The alternative \texttt{Two-stage-PO} approach detailed in Section \ref{sec:semenova} we require three first-stage estimators.
+For the estimator of $\mathbb{E}[Y_{i}|\bs{X_{i}},P_i]$ we utilize a random forest regressor with Poisson deviance loss, and then construct an estimator for $\mathbb{E}[\mathtt{log}(\mathbb{E}[Y_{i}|\bs{X_{i}},P_i])|\bs{X_{i}}]$ by training another random forest regressor with mean-squared-error loss on $\mathtt{log}$ of predictions of the previous random forest.
+In addition the estimator for $\mathbb{E}[{P}_{it}|\bs{X}_{it}]$ is constructed in a similar manner to that in the \texttt{Two-stage-PO} approach.
+In all the random forest regressors, the number of decision trees to be ensembled are fixed to 100.
+The second-stage estimation for the price-sensitivity parameters in the \texttt{Two-stage-PO} approach is performed using a frequentist maximum-likelihood estimation.
+We use a frequentist approach here since for the score function in \eqref{eq:semenova_score} we need to perform a weighted maximum likelihood estimation using the estimates of $\frac{1}{\mathbb{E}[Y_{i}|\bs{X_{i}},P_i]}$ as weights.
+Therefore, this weighting scheme cannot be implemented in a meaningful way via Bayesian modeling.

-\subsubsection{Comparison of Estimation Performance}
+\subsubsection{Comparison of Estimation Performance.}